elias123tre/lively-audio-visualizer/README.md

 # Lively Audio Visualizer

+> Lively has been updated to include better support for audio visualizers.
+I am currently working on a new version for better intergration with the new features.

 Advanced and customizable Audio Visualizer for [lively wallpaper](https://rocksdanister.github.io/lively/) (similar to Wallpaper Engine)
 See example configurations and demonstration below!